fridadwi/promo-card-instagram-filter-tutorial/README.md

 - A is the **Scene** panel. **Scene** panel is useful for arranging the order of objects that we will use.
 Ambient Light and Directional Light have been prepared by default.
 For this project we will just ignore the two light objects.
 - B is the **Assets** panel.
 We will use the **Assets** panel to organize the files that we use in the project, such as images and materials.
 - C is the **View** panel.
 In the middle section will be the main work area where we can directly view and edit the position and size of objects in our project.
+A **Simulator** window is provided as an example of how it will look on the device.
 - D is the **Properties** panel.
 On the right side, there is a **Properties** panel which can be used to adjust the settings of the objects we use.

 ## Added Face Tracker